thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 1. We will first access and aggregate the series, labels, and label-value pairs information within the Thanos receiver by extending its functionality while processing incoming data.

 2. There will be a new data structure to hold the statistics.
-This structure should have met to compute the required statistics.
+This structure should have methods to compute the required statistics.
 3. We will define a new HTTP endpoint in the Thanos receiver to expose the API,as `/api/v1/cardinality`.

 4. We will Implement a new API handler function that